 Modern cars have gotten pretty complex, with computers powering many of the systems that make our vehicles safe, efficient and reliable.
 Those computers and their accompanying electrical systems can be quite complex.
 To make matters worse, the average car now uses 30 or more computers that control things like braking, infotainment, cruise control and the safety features you rely on.
 This equipment all makes a vehicle better to drive, but it does pose a bit of an issue when it comes to maintaining and repairing cars.
 There’s no such thing as a perfect electrical component, and living in a hot car means that all systems will eventually need to be serviced.
 That’s where auto electricians come in.
-Auto electricians are specifically trained to work on the computers and other electrical equipment on cars, trucks and other vehicles.
+Auto electricians are specifically trained to work on the computers and other electrical equipment in cars, trucks and other vehicles and conduct vehicle diagnostic services.

 Mechanics Versus Auto Electricians